The Benefits and Problems of Using Insulated Vinyl Siding

 Benefits of Insulated Vinyl Siding

 Insulated vinyl siding cost is relatively similar to concrete and wood sidings, and higher than traditional vinyl siding.
-Manufacturers are now adding a wide variety of color to choose from; however, white and beige are still the favorite ones among the construction pros.
+Manufacturers are now adding a wide variety of colors to choose from; however, white and beige are still the favorite ones among the construction pros.
 These are some of the most important benefits of using insulated vinyl siding:

 - Increases R-value (R-3 or higher)